Vycheslav-Romanovich/Easy-Extension-Template/README.md

 # Easy Extension Template

+This is a template for browser extension with React Tailwind CSS and manifest v3.

 [Figma template](https://www.figma.com/file/oGLtIgfsafbHWXM8V7lXbM/Easy-Extension-Template?type=design&node-id=0%3A1&mode=design&t=1mbXNqNGS6YB2hAP-1) for extension icon, promo images and screenshots for Chrome and Edge store with proper sizes.

 ## Primary features